-• If the facility was acquired or leased by the qualified firm from another person or persons, that said facility was not being used in the operation of a revenue-producing enterprise that is the same or similar to the revenue-producing enterprise of the qualified firm.
+If the facility was acquired or leased by the qualified firm or qualified supplier from another person or persons, that said facility was not being used in the operation of a revenue-producing enterprise that is the same or similar to the revenue-producing enterprise of the qualified firm.

-The definition would exclude any facilities or portions of facilities held by the qualified firm and leased to another person or persons and not being utilized by the qualified firm in the operation of a revenue-producing enterprise.
+The definition would exclude any facilities or portions of facilities held by the qualified firm or qualified supplier and leased to another person or persons and not being utilized by the qualified firm or qualified supplier in the operation of a revenue-producing enterprise.